Mary Berry Green Tomato Chutney

 Positive Factors

-• Green tomatoes and apples provide fibre and vitamins.
+• Tomatoes and apples = fibre and vitamins.
+Your body needs that stuff.

-• Uses natural spices like ginger and cinnamon for flavour without additives.
+• Real ginger and cinnamon for flavour instead of weird artificial things.

 Negative Factors